Paying for Child Care Help

 - Return the signed voucher in 60 days.

-- Vouchers pay different rates for hours between 7 p.m. - 6 a.m. and all day on weekends.
+- Vouchers pay different rates for hours between 7 p.m. to 6 a.m. and all day on weekends.

 - You must report all changes within 10 days.
 Report all changes in writing.